Risk is an acceptable part of children’s lives at Summerhill School.

 Where is the balance?

-Summerhill is inherently more risky than other schools.
-It is a fundamental part of the philosophy of the school that adults should not be looking at and measuring children all the time.
+Summerhill, and generally most democratic free schools, are inherently more risky than other schools.
+It is a fundamental part of the philosophy of Summerhill that adults should not be looking at and measuring children all the time.
 This means that children are left alone to get along with their own lives, negotiating difficulties, getting bored, playing, arguing, fighting and taking risks.
 Many of the risks that children take can seem extraordinary.

 Here is an example.
 I walk out of the school building and look across the field to see the large Leylandia swaying alarmingly from left to right.
 A child is up in the top branches using his body weight to see if he can get the tree to bend over far enough so that he can jump off it and on to the trampoline.
 I have visions of broken bones, teeth lying all over the floor, an urgent trip to the Accident and Emergency Room in Ipswich and an apologetic conversation with angry parents.
 Yet this is Summerhill School.
 I could walk over and tell him that it all looks a bit risky to me but he would probably just think I am even more of an old fart than he already does.